Second Opinions as Infrastructure

 Decompose

-Section titled “Decompose”Split a broad review into focused slices, then synthesize the useful completed outputs.
+Section titled “Decompose”Split a broad review into focused slices, then combine the useful completed outputs.

 { "tool": "ennodia_start_compositional", "arguments": { "prompt": "Decide whether this release is ready.", "slices": [ { "id": "install", "prompt": "Audit install and first-run instructions." }, { "id": "budget", "prompt": "Audit budget and latency expectations." }, { "id": "security", "prompt": "Audit data governance and local execution claims." } ], "budget": { "maxChildTasks": 3 } }}Poll the returned task IDs with ennodia_get_compositional_status, then pass